 Students who are liable to pay tuition fee cannot enroll at the university before paying the tuition fee.

-You have a right to full refund (excluding possible bank-specific payment charges) of tuition fee paid to Aalto University:
+You have a right to full refund of the paid tuition fee (excluding possible bank-specific payment charges):

-- if you have been conditionally admitted but do not graduate on time and your study place is thus cancelled,
+- if you are conditionally admitted and do not fulfil the admission requirements and your study place is cancelled,

 - if you are not granted a residence permit in Finland,

-- if your residence permit status changes before enrollment to the university and you are no longer required to pay fees (copy of residence permit in Finland must be submitted before the end of enrollment period),
+- if your residence permit status changes before enrolment to the university and you are no longer required to pay fees (copy of residence permit in Finland must be submitted before the end of enrolment period),

 - if Aalto University is unable to offer the degree programme you have been admitted to